Tilings in graphons: Acknowledgments

 \section{Acknowledgments}

 JH would like thank Dan Král and András Máthé for useful discussions that preceded this project.
 He would also like to thank Martin Doležal for the discussions they have had regarding functional analysis.
+We thank two anonymous referees for their comments.

 Part of this paper was written while JH was participating in the program \emph{Measured group theory} at The Erwin Schrödinger International Institute for Mathematics and Physics.

 {}

 The contents of this publication reflects only the authors' views and not necessarily the views of the European Commission of the European Union.
 This publication reflects only its authors' view; the European Research Council Executive Agency is not responsible for any use that may be made of the information it contains.